 - Competitive interest rates: Advertised interest rates from the best lenders had to significantly beat Bankrate’s national average for new and used cars.

-- Solid customer service: I considered how lenders fared in J.D.
-Power’s 2015 Consumer Financing Satisfaction Study, if applicable.
-While I looked at online reviews, I didn’t give them much weight (the majority of complaints about car loans are from customers who were denied based on highly personal factors, including their credit).
+- Solid customer service: We considered how lenders fared in J.D.
+Power’s Consumer Financing Satisfaction Study, if applicable.
+While we looked at online reviews, we didn’t give them much weight (the majority of complaints about car loans are from customers who were denied based on highly personal factors, including their credit).

 You’re in the Driver’s Seat When Shopping for the Best Car Loans

 Whether or not you’re a buyer with perfect credit, competition for the best car loans is fierce.
 Use that to your advantage by doing a lot of comparison shopping before you sign on the dotted line.